spatie/typescript-transformer/docs/dtos/class-property-processors.md

 }
 ```

 As you can see, we check in the closure if the type is a `string` or a `compound` type.
-If it is none of these 2 types we reomve it by returning `null`.
+If it is none of these two types, we remove it by returning `null`.

 Why checking for the compound type?
-In the end the compound type will be given to the closure, if we would remove it our ClassPropertyProcessor would return `null` which is not allowed at the moment.
+In the end, the compound type will be given to the closure.
+If we removed it, the whole property could be removed from the Typescript definition.

 Do not forget you have to create your own `DtoTransformer` with your class property processors in the `getClassPropertyProcessors` method.